data-umbrella/data-umbrella.github.io/_posts/2023-07-20-mariatta-community.md

 #### Reshama 21:54

 That's okay.
-I was going to ask you, what do you think with the Pandemic?
+I was going to ask you, what do you think with the pandemic?
 There's a number of regional conferences that have gone dormant.
 And what do you think it is about Podcast Kids?
 Because I think they've continued to have their annual conference.
 Right?
 What do you think about it, let that happen?

 #### Mariatta 22:10